 Solvay is committed to maintaining a dialogue with stakeholders and is a member of several associations at the global, regional, and national levels.
-Trade associations adopt diluted policy positions in order to get close to a consensus (i.e. very often the lowest common denominator), but member companies can still express disagreement in a number of ways, including internal discussion within working groups or public stances that differ from those of the trade associations.
+Trade associations adopt policy positions as close as possible to a consensus, and member companies can still express disagreement in a number of ways, including internal discussion within working groups or public stances that differ from those of the trade associations.

 International Council of Chemical Associations

 Solvay is an active member of the International Council of Chemical Associations (ICCA).
-Solvay CEO Jean-Pierre Clamadieu was a Member of the Board of Directors and the Global Executive Strategy Group (GESG) until mid-2018, and also a Sponsor of the Responsible Care Leadership Group (RCLG) until November 2018.
+Solvay’s CEO Ilham Kadri is a member of the Board of Directors.
 Responsible Care is an essential part of ICCA’s contribution to the Strategic Approach to International Chemicals Management (SAICM).
 Through Responsible Care, global chemical manufacturers commit to pursuing an ethic of safe chemicals management and performance excellence worldwide.

 Business Europe is the leading European business trade association whose direct members are national business federations.
-Selected companies may participate in Business Europe as an advisory and support group.
+Selected companies may participate in Business Europe through the advisory and support group (ASG).
 Business Europe and its members campaign for the issues that most influence the business performance and growth of European companies, in Europe and globally.
 Within this framework, Solvay provides its input through its participation in working groups dealing with energy, environment, and research, as well as trade policy.

 European Round Table of Industrialists

-European Round Table of Industrialists (ERT) is a forum that brings together around 50 CEOs of European companies.
-Among its activities, the ERT advocates policies to improve European competitiveness, growth and employment.
-In particular, Solvay actively participates in the working groups dealing with energy, trade, competitiveness, social, and finance, as well as with competition policies.
-Jean-Pierre Clamadieu chairs the Societal Changes Working Group, which focuses mainly on aspects related to European Union labor force and education issues (e.g. youth unemployment, skills gap, labor mobility, and women in leadership positions).
+The European Round Table of Industrialists (ERT) is a forum that brings together around 50 CEOs of European companies.
+Among its activities, the ERT advocates policies to improve European competitiveness, growth, and employment.
+In particular, Solvay actively participates in the working groups dealing with energy, trade, competitiveness & innovation, social, and finance, as well as with competition policies.

 World Business Council for Sustainable Development

 The World Business Council for Sustainable Development (WBCSD) is a CEO-led not-for-profit aiming at elevating sustainability standards in business.
-Solvay has been an active member for many years, and Solvay CEO Jean-Pierre Clamadieu has been personally involved, serving as vice-chair of the WBCSD Executive Committee.
+Solvay has been an active member since 2010, and Solvay CEO Ilham Kadri is personally involved, serving on the WBCSD Executive Committee and co-chairing the People Program.
 Solvay has taken active roles in the following projects:

 - Actions toward a circular economy: Factor10 is WBCSD’s circular economy initiative.
 It brings companies together to reinvent how business finds, uses, and disposes of the resources and materials that make up global trade.
 It aims at bridging the gap between theory and practice to help companies identify and remove the barriers that exist, and will create scalable solutions.
 By collaborating on solutions that go beyond business as usual, Factor10 strives to deliver high-impact, large-scale results where resources are used wisely, processes create the greatest possible value, and nothing is wasted;